haileytapia/portfolio/BuyDomoListing.md

 ## Buy a listing

-Follow these steps to buy a one-time payment listing:
+To buy a one-time payment listing:

 1. Select **Appstore** from the navigation header.